holaphil/amazing-maple-e08ae/src/pages/experience.md

 ---
 title: Experience
 subtitle: >-
-  Over the last 20+ years, my experience comes from building new products and brands across both startup & corporate environments.
+  Over the last 20+ years, my experience comes from building new products / brands across both startup & corporate environments.
 A majority of those experiences are listed below in resume form.
-Should you wish to learn more about the specific problems I worked to solve, achievements, and/or outcomes, simply select the highlighted text under each role and you will be provided with those details.
+Should you wish to learn more about specific problems I worked to solve, achievements, or outcomes, simply select the highlighted text under each role and you will be provided w/ those details.
 image_alt: lorem-ipsum
 seo:
   title: Theme Style Guide